This article has been checked for horticultural accuracy by Oliver Parsons.

 All parts of European spindle can cause discomfort if ingested – wear gloves and wash hands after handling.

-Eurpean spindle is one of many shrubs or small trees in the Euonymus genus.
-For more types of Euonymus, including burning bush and Japanese spindle, see our guide to the best euonymus plants.
+European spindle is one of many shrubs or small trees in the Euonymus genus.
+For more types of euonymus, including burning bush and Japanese spindle, see our guide to the best euonymus plants.

 How to grow spindle

 Grow spindle in moist but well-drained soil in full sun.
 Prune out damaged, dead or crossing branches in late winter to spring, and mulch annually with well-rotted manure, leaf mould or homemade compost.

 Spindle tree is perfect for growing in a mixed border, woodland edge or front garden, in a position where you can make the most of its autumn colours.
 You can also grow it as a hedge, or as part of a mixed native hedge with other species such as hawthorn and hazel.
 Grow spindle in full sun to partial shade – those in sun have the best autumn colour.